This post may contain affiliate links. Please read our disclosure policy.

 Sometimes, the Southern Girl in me just can’t help herself but share some good-ole fashioned southern charming recipes!
-But, I know you all are going to absolutely love this dip!
+But, I know you all are going to absolutely love this Buffalo Pecan Pimento Cheese!

-In this Game day inspired pimiento cheese dip I have added rich, buttery pecans to add extra flavor and crunch and I don’t think I will ever make pimiento cheese dip again without the addition of pecans.
-They really elevate the dip plus, pecans are nutrient dense.
+In this game-day inspired Buffalo Pecan Pimento Cheese dip I have added rich, buttery pecans to add extra flavor and crunch and I don’t think I will ever make pimiento cheese dip again without the addition of pecans.
+They really elevate the dip plus, pecans are nutrient-dense.
 Compared to other tree nuts they are among the lowest in carbs, highest in fiber, and they have the same unsaturated fats that are found in other nuts, but they’re among the highest in “good” monounsaturated fats!
 Pecans have 3 grams of protein per ounce and 11% daily value of fiber per ounce.
 The unique mix of unsaturated fats, plant sterols, fiber and flavonoids all add up to make pecans a heart-healthy nut*, and in turn, a nutritious snack– just another great reason to add it into everyday recipes!
 Even recipes like my mom’s pimiento cheese ☺

 *According to the U.S. Food and Drug Administration: Scientific evidence suggests but does not prove that eating 1.5 ounces per day of most nuts, such as pecans, as part of a diet low in saturated fat and cholesterol may reduce the risk of heart disease.
 One serving of pecans (28g) contains 18g unsaturated fat and only 2g saturated fat.)

 For another pimento recipe, try my Dairy-Free Pimento Chicken Salad!